islamso/fraud-detection-api/README.md

 ---
 ## 🚀 Project Overview

-This project aims to detect fraudulent transactions using supervised machine learning techniques.
+This project aims to detect fraudulent credit card transactions using machine learning techniques.
+The goal is to reduce financial losses for institutions while maintaining a smooth and secure customer experience.
 It includes data preprocessing, feature engineering, model training, evaluation, and deployment as an API.

+The model focuses on optimizing the F1-score, ensuring a balance between:

+Detecting fraud cases (high recall)
+Minimizing false positives (good precision)

 The final system exposes a REST API that returns:
 - Fraud probability